SSWConsulting/SSW.Rules.Content/rules/generate-ai-images/rule.md

 ### DreamStudio
 DreamStudio is made by StabilityAI and is used, like DALLE2, on a web interface.
-It is based on the Stable Diffusion process of image generation.
-You can use it here (starting with a free trial): [DreamStudio](https://beta.dreamstudio.ai/dream).
-The most distinguishable feature of DreamStudio is the easy customization of parameters (e.g., style, aspect ratio) on the interface.
+It is based on the Stable Diffusion model of image generation.
+You can use the demo here for free [Stable Diffusion Web](https://stablediffusionweb.com/#demo), or you can use it through the [DreamStudio](https://beta.dreamstudio.ai/dream) interface (starting with a free trial).

+* You can use the web demo without signing up
+* DreamStudio is distinguishable because of the easy customization of parameters (e.g., style, aspect ratio) on the interface

 ::: img-large